Glaave History, Family Crest & Coats of Arms

 Early Origins of the Glaave family

-Shropshire and Cheshire.
+The surname Glaave was first found in Shropshire and Cheshire.
 The latter county "in the hundred of Northwich, is Clive, from whence their ancestor Warin assumed his name in the time of Henry II.
-About the reign of Edward II the family removed to Huxley, also in Cheshire, Henry de Clive having married the co-heiress. " CITATION[CLOSE]
+About the reign of Edward II the family removed to Huxley, also in Cheshire, Henry de Clive having married the co-heiress. "

 Early History of the Glaave family